valberjr/orders/README.md

-# Spring Boot application that simulates the flow between a user and an order.
+# A full-stack application with Nextjs14 and Spring Boot that simulates on order flow by a user

 ### Overview